txt/se25fall/docs/projects/proj23/proj23.md

 - Projects 2 and 3 will be assessed in live demo sessions with the tutor/grader.
   - Inputs to those demons are defined below but two improtant deliverables will be
     - your 1 page poster
     - your 2-5 minute demo video embedded itno
+- Milestones:
+  - Milestones need not be user level.
+Sometimes, most milestones are systems goals that mean nothing to the end user by enable capabilities that, in time, will lead to impressive demonstratable functionality

 We ask students for help scheduling all these demo sessions.
 Our graders/tutors are students with their own exams and assignments to complete.
 Hence, they might suggest demo times outside normal working hours (evenings, weekends).
 Please do them the courtesy of considering those times.
 That said, if those proposed times are inconvenient, you can, should, and must ask for other times.